Bill Kauffman: Political beliefs

 Kauffman's politics remain difficult to categorize.
 He holds strong libertarian leanings with culturally conservative and isolationist inclinations.
 He is a critic of development, frequently writes approvingly of distributism and agrarianism, and is strongly anti-corporate.
 Kauffman has described his politics as "a blend of Catholic Worker, Old Right libertarian, Yorker transcendentalist, and delirious localist."
 He has also described himself as an "Independent.
 A Jeffersonian.
 An anarchist.
 A (cheerful!) enemy of the state, a reactionary Friend of the Library, a peace-loving football fan."
-Although he remains a registered Democrat, he rarely supports their candidates or their party platform and has frequently voted Green since the collapse of the Reform Party in 2000.
+Although he remains a registered Democrat, he rarely supports their candidates or their party platform and has frequently voted Green since the collapse of the Reform Party as a significant force in 2000.

 Other positions adopted by Kauffman that are considered controversial to both the Left and the Right include his support for the Second Vermont Republic secessionist movement, his admiration for 1972 Democratic presidential nominee George McGovern, his argument that Catholic Worker activist Dorothy Day had much in common with elements of the Right, and his contention that Philip Roth's book The Plot Against America is "the novel that a neoconservative would write, if a neoconservative could write a novel."
 He made the argument in his book Ain't My America that a true conservative would object to an interventionist foreign policy.

 He voted for Reform Party candidate Pat Buchanan in 2000.
 In 2004 and 2008, he voted for Ralph Nader for President of the United States "because I never got the chance to vote for Gene Debs or Norman Thomas."
 On September 2, 2008, he addressed the Rally for the Republic in Saint Paul, Minnesota put on by Ron Paul (R-TX).